Ada-Developers-Academy/daily-curriculum/topic_resources/rails/validations.md

 Rails gives us a nice way to validate data before it goes into the database.

 Why would we want to validate data?
-If we receive input from a user that doesn't match what is required for our application to run, we want to halt the process and re ask for the input until it is correct.
+If we receive input from a user that doesn't match what is required for our application to run, we want to halt the process and continue to ask for the input until it is correct.

 If our application depends on a user having an email address (to show on the html page and/or to send emails)